Find the therapist

 LPC, ATR, Licensed Clinician

-Art Therapy | CBT | Narrative Therapy | Collaborative Problem Solving
+Art Therapy | CBT | Narrative Therapy | Collaborative Problem Solving Ecotherapy principles

 Music and dancing are an essential part of Jordan’s life.
 She has a knack for bringing people together to collaborate on art and music.
 Jordan loves exploring nature with her partner and their two dogs, Hurley and Ziggy.
+She has also been actively training in aerial silks and trapeze for the past year.

 Tiffany Merchant

-MS, Licensed Professional Counselor (LPC), NCC
+MS, Licensed Professional Counselor, Clinical Supervisor

 Individuals, Couples, & Families | Cognitive Behavioral (CBT) | Mindfulness-Based (MBCT) | Acceptance and Commitment (ACT)